 Traumatic brain injuries – TBIs – are classified as severe, moderate, or mild.
-Most TBIs are “mild,” but a mild brain injury is still a dangerous medical condition.
-Insurance companies don’t like to make payouts for “mild” brain injuries – so a victim will need a good lawyer’s help.
+Most TBIs are mild, but even a mild brain injury is a dangerous medical condition.

 Most traumatic brain injuries happen when a blow or a jolt to the head unnaturally causes the brain to “crash” or “slam” into the skull.
-About three out of four traumatic brain injuries are concussions, but even a mild concussion can cause medical trouble for the rest of a victim’s life.
+This can interrupt the brain’s functioning, resulting in a traumatic brain injury.

-However, in Florida, most TBI-related cases don’t go to trial.
-In fact, most personal injury claims arising from traumatic brain injuries in this state are resolved privately and out-of-court.
+In Florida, most TBI cases don’t go to trial.
+In fact, most personal injury claims arising from traumatic brain injuries are resolved through private negotiations that take place outside of the courtroom.
 Most traumatic brain injury victims do not even have to make a courtroom appearance.

 Traumatic brain injuries are serious injuries.
 Sometimes, they’re fatal injuries.
 It is imperative to know the dangers, to take the appropriate safety measures, and to seek medical attention at once if you or your child may have sustained a traumatic brain injury.

-An experienced injury lawyer at Page & Eichenblatt will fight for the compensation that lets a TBI victim seek the best treatment.
-We routinely work with medical authorities and accident experts to gather the evidence that will let a TBI victim prevail in court or in private negotiations.
+The brain injury attorneys at Page & Eichenblatt will fight hard to help you recover compensation for your medical treatment, lost earnings, pain and suffering, and other damages.
+We will thoroughly investigate the incident to determine how your injury occurred and who should be held liable.
+We routinely work with medical authorities and accident experts to gather the evidence that will let a TBI victim prevail in court or in private negotiation.

 Your first consultation with an experienced injury attorney at Page & Eichenblatt is provided at no charge and with no obligation.
-When you are a client at Page & Eichenblatt, you pay no attorney’s fee unless and until we recover the compensation that you are entitled to by law.
+Our clients won’t pay a dime in legal fees until we recover compensation on your behalf.

-The personal injury attorneys at Page & Eichenblatt have effectively represented traumatic brain injury victims in central Florida for over twenty-five years.
+The personal injury attorneys at Page & Eichenblatt have represented traumatic brain injury victims in central Florida for over 25 years.
 Put our legal team to work for you.

-Call Page & Eichenblatt at 407-386-1900, or use the contact form here on our website.
+Call Page & Eichenblatt at 407-386-1900 or use the contact form here on our website to schedule a free consultation regarding your case.
 Our offices are located at 214 South Lucerne Circle East in Orlando.
-If you are a TBI victim, or if the victim is a loved one, make the call.
-A good lawyer’s help is an injury victim’s basic legal right.